Six operations and Lefschetz-Verdier formula for Deligne-Mumford stacks: Operations on

-which is a natural equivalence if $f$ is proper.
+which is a natural isomorphism if $f$ is proper.

-(ii) \emph{Base change isomorphism.} Let $g\colon \cX'\to \cX$ be a morphism of Deligne-Mumford stacks, $\cX$ of finite type and finite inertia over $S$, $\cX'$ of finite type and finite inertia over some Noetherian scheme $S'$.
+\item \emph{Base change isomorphism.} Let $g\colon \cX'\to \cX$ be a morphism of Deligne-Mumford stacks, with $\cX$ of finite type and finite inertia over $S$, $\cX'$ of finite type and finite inertia over some Noetherian scheme $S'$.
 For every object $\cY$ of $\cC/\cX$, fix a 2-base change $\cY'\to \cY$ of $g$.
-Then $\cY'$ is of finite inertia over $S'$ by \ref{p.I}.
-For every 1-cell $\cZ\to \cY$ of $\cC/\cX$, fix a 2-Cartesian square of $S$-stacks obtained by 2-base change by $g$
+Then $\cY'$ is of finite inertia over $S'$ by Lemma \ref{p.I}.
+For every morphism $\cZ\to \cY$ of $\cC/\cX$, fix a 2-Cartesian square of $S$-stacks obtained by 2-base change by $g$